Enrollment expected to grow; buildings either close to, or slightly above, capacity

 As part of the Jan.
 9 Board of Education meeting, educational consultant Dr. Paul Seversky presented the enrollment projections and building capacity studies that he completed for the district this past summer and fall.

 These documents will help inform the district’s future planning, including facilities improvements and discussions about school configuration.
-The studies are available at the links below.
-Dr. Seversky also prepared the following document that highlights significant points from the studies:

 The enrollment projection study details low-, mid- and high-range enrollment scenarios for each level over the next several years.
 Even in the most conservative estimates, enrollment would increase at each level, according to the study.